sillyorm package

 Parameters:

-• do_commit (bool, optional) – Whether to run commit after each database transaction that requires it
+autocommit (bool, optional) – Whether to automatically run commit after each database transaction that requires it (and rollback on error)

 register_model(model: type[Model]) None